 Understanding poverty and inequality in the GCR

-This project aims to provide an understanding of the nature and extent of inequality in the GCR, as well as unpack its underlying causes, drivers and dynamics.
-Government policies and programmes aimed at addressing poverty have by and large failed to make significant inroads towards reducing poverty, while economic growth has been accompanied by increasing levels of inequality and persistent poverty.
+This project aims to provide an understanding of the nature and extent of inequality in the Gauteng City-Region (GCR), as well as unpack its underlying causes, drivers and dynamics.
+Government policies and programmes aimed at addressing poverty have failed to make significant inroads towards reducing poverty, while economic growth has been accompanied by increasing levels of inequality and persistent poverty.
 The project takes the view that unless and until inequality is addressed, reducing poverty will remain an intractable challenge.
-While there have been numerous studies on poverty, none of these has adequately tackled inequality in significant detail.
+While there have been numerous studies on poverty, none of these has adequately tackled inequality with significant detail.

 - What is the nature and extent of inequality in the GCR?

 - What are the underlying causes and drivers of inequality in the GCR?

 - Why does inequality matter in light of efforts to reduce poverty in the GCR?